uktrade/django-chunk-s3-av-upload-handlers/README.rst

 This library provides two Django file upload handlers.

-The first of these ``s3`` provides chunk uploading to an AWS S3 bucket and is heavily based on `<https://pypi.org/project/s3chunkuploader/>`_
+The first of these, ``s3`` provides chunk uploading to an AWS S3 bucket and is heavily based on `<https://pypi.org/project/s3chunkuploader/>`_

 The second provides chunk uploading to a ClamAV rest endpoint provided by - `<https://github.com/uktrade/dit-clamav-rest/>`_ although it could be used with other compatibile projects.